Vanessa-Kris/Vanessa-Kris/README.md

 ### Hi there 👋
 My name is Vanessa Christopher (she/ her), originally from Nigeria.
 I'm just a web developer for now, but definitely will be more before the year runs out.

-I was an intern with @outreachy and worked with the NeuroFedora team.
+I was an intern with [Outreachy](https://www.outreachy.org/) and worked with the NeuroFedora team.
 It was really a life-changing experience.
-I'm still contributing to open source as a packager at @fedora.
+I'm still contributing to open source as a packager at [fedora](https://getfedora.org/).
 I would also love to contribute to more projects.
 You could recommend some 🙂

 looking for help with javascript though, I'm finding it really hard 🥺